gitacoco/dvia-2019/3.mapping-space/process/README.md

 > Explore the selected direction and prototype the different component views that will make up your final visualization with a clear idea of how they will interact with one another.
 (Week 11 Assignment, 13 Nov 2019)

-Following my idea and plan, I collected many similar cases and synthesized my prototypes.
+Following my idea and plan, I collected many similar cases and synthesized the dashboard prototype.
+There are three views which respectively represents the two-dimensional earthquake frequency, the three-dimensional earthquake frequency and the earth assembled by earthquakes at different depth levels.

 ### 2.1/ First View: Visualize Frequency
 ![illustrative images](./2_prototype_frequency_plane.jpg)